 Modernism also stirs up a lower-stakes version of the us-and-them dichotomy of authoritarian regimes.
 Opponents are ignored or ridiculed, and any alternative to acceptable practice is sweepingly dismissed as cliche — the cold kiss of death in all arts.
 Meanwhile, Modernist cliches go unrecognized because they are cliches of Modernism, enemy of all cliches.

 In the end, poetry looks radical only to the outside world, which ignores it, while from inside it looks static.
 Poets got out of these situations before by doing something new, but novelty is superfluous now.
 There is no way to get into the game without upping the ante, and there is no way out without bluffing or folding or everyone agreeing on a new game.
 If you’ve been a poet for a while you might not see how bizarre it all seems, and how monotonous, but if you shake your head and look again as a human being, you might.

 Poet Joshua Mehigan grew up in upstate New York and earned a BA from Purchase College and an MFA from Sarah Lawrence College.
-Influenced by the poetry of Philip Larkin, Jorge Luis Borges, and Edgar Bowers, Mehigan writes intelligent, morally complex lyric poems shaped by a nuanced attention to rhyme and...
+He is the author of the poetry collections The Optimist (2004), winner of the Hollis Summers Poetry Prize and finalist for the Los Angeles Times Book Prize,...